 Pro Week long battery life

-The battery on the Alta can last a full week before you need to recharge it - quite a bit longer than most activity trackers.
+The fitness tracker's battery can last a full week before you need to recharge it - quite a bit longer than most activity trackers.

 The Alta will remind you about your move alerts each hour.
 By default, it suggests 250 steps each hour and it will vibrate 10 minutes before each hour is over to give you enough time to accomplish the micro-step goal.